wwcodemanila/WWCodeManila-ML.AI/tutorials/kaggle_submission.md

 		```
 4. [Submit your predictions (results.csv) here](https://www.kaggle.com/c/digit-recognizer/submit) and wait for Kaggle to score it. :D

 5. Take a screenshot of your results/rank in Kaggle!
+Share your results! :D